USRSE/usrse23/pages/organization.md

 - Julia Damerow (Arizona State University)

-More information on the ogranizing committee will be posted as it becomes available.
+More information on the organizing committee will be posted as it becomes available.